ronny332/TA_CoE/README.md

 # TA_CoE
 CAN-Bus reader for "Technische Alternative" (TA) "CAN over Ethernet" (CoE)

+The idea behind this software is a slim and standalone daemon, which receives CoE data from a running C.M.I. hardware interface.
+The included telnet server returns all received data and makes a further handling convenient.
 There are no external dependencies (besides the included libraries).
 A C++11 compiler is required to get the souce code built.
 It should work on many modern *nix plattforms.

 Currently the software is not fully usable.
 The data is read, but the telnet server understands only a `list` command.